A-KL/the-ray-tracer-challenge/README.md

 # The Ray Tracer Challenge [Work in progress..]

-Cross platform ray tracer based on the book: [The Ray Tracer Challenge - A Test-Driven Guide to Your First 3D Renderer](https://amzn.to/2Elaxkr).
+Cross-platform ray tracer based on the book: [The Ray Tracer Challenge - A Test-Driven Guide to Your First 3D Renderer](https://amzn.to/2Elaxkr).

 ## Goals